|Robot vacuums mentioned in the article|

-Both build the same way.
+The Roborock Xiaowa vacuums build the same way.
 The Xiaowa keeps the typical Roborock minimalist style coming in a black and white color combination and only three small buttons on the lid.
 The dustbin is hiding under the lid and is easy to pull out.
 Underneath you will find a side sweeper and bristle brush.
 Along with this, the Xiaowa has two large wheels that allow the robot to cross a slope up to 20mm in height.
 There are sensors located all over the machine's body preventing it from falling by detecting obstacles.
 Overall, the Xiaowa looks fantastic!
-The newest Roborock Xiaowa E35 comes in an amazing dark grey color.
+The newest Roborock Xiaowa E25 and E35 comes in a fabulous dark grey color.

 Cleaning Performance & Battery Life

 Along with a powerful motor, the side brush sweeps all the dust and dirt, while the main brush helps scratch it from the floor, then transferring the mess to the dust box.
-The suction power is strong enough for ridding thin and medium-pile carpets of pet hair, leaving your floors clean.
+The suction power is strong enough for cleaning thin and medium-pile carpets of pet hair, leaving your floors clean.
 The Xiaowa also works great on a bare floor catching every small particle in its path.

-Both robots have the same dustbin capacity holding 640ml of dirt.
+Each of the robots has the same dustbin capacity holding 640ml of dirt.

 The Roborock Xiaowa Lite, E2, and E3 come with the Mi Home app.
-It allows you to manually manage the robot's movements, set the cleaning mode you need, schedule it to work at a specific time, see the battery life, and the accessories level life.
+It allows you to manage the robot's movements manually, set the cleaning mode you need, schedule it to work at a specific time, see the battery life, and the accessories level life.
 The Xiaowa (E2) and E3 support to watch they create a map in real-time.